Dherse/masterproef/content/4_phos.typ

 #figurex(
     title: [ Hierarchy of grammars that can be used to describe a language. ],
     caption: [
         Hierarchy of grammars that can be used to describe a language.
 The grammars are ordered from the most powerful to the least powerful.
-The most powerful grammars are able to describe any language, whereas the least powerful grammars are only able to describe a subset of the languages @cs143.
+The most powerful grammars are able to describe any unambiguous language, whereas the least powerful grammars are only able to describe a subset of the languages @cs143.
 As @phos does not use an ambiguous grammar and they are very difficult to describe and parse, they are not discussed further.

         - #smallcaps[*LL*]: #strong[L]eft-to-right, #strong[L]eftmost derivation.
         - #smallcaps[*LR*]: #strong[L]eft-to-right, #strong[R]ightmost derivation.